 Support your bone health

 Bones become more brittle and fragile with age and you may develop osteoporosis.
 Strong bones will lessen injury related to a fall; if you have weak bones, a fall can result in a broken bone.

 Keep your bones healthy and strong by eating calcium-rich foods, getting enough vitamin D from sunlight and doing some weight-bearing exercises.

 Choose the right shoes

 Problems with your feet or shoes can affect your balance and increase your risk of tripping or falling.
-Talk to your GP, practice nurse and podiatrist about any foot issues.
+Talk to your doctor, practice nurse and podiatrist about any foot issues.